RicardoSMtz/Proyecto-1-Computo-Movil/README.md

 ## 🌍 Language Support

 This application supports:
-- **English**
+- **English (USA)**
 - **Spanish**

 All textual content is loaded from resource files; **no hardcoded strings** are used.

 ## 🎯 Purpose

-The main objective of this project is to apply core Android development concepts, including UI design, user interaction handling, localization, and validation logic.
+The main objective of this project is to apply core Android development concepts, including UI design, user interaction handling, and validation logic.

 ---